 Apple introduced Live Photos feature with iPhone 6s and iPhone 6s Plus, and the feature is present in the latest iPhones as well.
 The Live Photos feature, as you know, is a mixture of movie and still image.
 That is, a Live Photo is neither a photo nor a video.

 When you capture a Live Photo on your iPhone, the iOS creates a MOV file as well as a JPEG file.

 If you’re running Windows 10, Windows 8.1, or Windows 7 and want to view Live Photos on your PC, you have a couple of options.

-You need to either play the MOV video file using a media player, convert Live Photos to GIF images first on your iPhone and transfer them to your PC to view them, or transfer Live Photos to your PC and then covert to GIF to view Live Photos on your Windows 10 PC before viewing them.
+You need to either play the MOV video file using a media player, convert Live Photos to GIF images first on your iPhone and transfer them to your PC to view them, or transfer Live Photos to your PC and then convert to GIF to view Live Photos on your Windows 10 PC before viewing them.
 Or, you can simply sign in to the iCloud account in a web browser to view your live photos.

 For those who are wondering, a GIF image will look similar to a Live Photo, but the clarity of the picture might not be as good as the original Live Photo.

 The following are the four ways to view Apple iPhone’s Live Photos on Windows 10 and earlier versions of Windows.

 View iPhone Live Photos on Windows 10 without additional software

-As said before, iPhone creates a MOV file as well as a JPEG image when you capture a Live Photo.
+As said before, the iPhone creates a MOV file as well as a JPEG image when you capture a Live Photo.
 The easiest way to view your Live Photos on your Windows 10 PC is to transfer these MOV files (connect your iPhone to PC > open File Explorer > iPhone > Internet storage > DCIM) to your PC and then double-click on a video file to play it using the default Films & TV app.
-We recommend use a video player that automatically plays all the videos in a folder (GOM player does this best) to quickly play all MOV files.
+We recommend using a video player that automatically plays all the videos in a folder (GOM player does this best) to quickly play all MOV files.